synapsec-ai/soundsright-subnet/mining/upcoming_changes.md

 This will result in a grand total of 10 competitions--the same as before, but spread out differently.

-The weights assigned to the scores of different competition winners will also change:
+The total available scores of different competitions will also change:

 | Sample Rate | Task | Benchmarking Metric | % of Total Score |
 | ----------- | ---- | ------------------- | ---------------- |